samu9/v-minesweeper/README.md

 * Hard (16 x 30 grid, 99 bombs)

 ### Custom
-Grid values range: from 3 to 50.
+Grid values range: from 3 to a max of 30 to avoid to break the layout and keep an enjoiable experience on smaller screens.

 Bombs must be at least 1.